Jacksoor/serviette/website/content/guides/scripting.md

 ## Creating your first script

-Creating your first script is as easy as picking a name in **lowercase** for your script and clicking <button type="button" class="btn btn-primary">Create</button>.
+Creating your first script is as easy as picking a name in **lowercase** for your script and clicking <button type="button" class="btn btn-primary active">Create</button>.
 If you script was successfully created, you should see the editor change to the default script as seen here:

 ![Default script](/images/guide_default_script.png)